Background pattern

 1. What is Hyrimoz and what is it used for

-Hyrimoz contains the active ingredient adalimumab, a medication that acts on the body's immune system.
+Hyrimoz contains the active substance adalimumab, a medicine that works on the immune system (the body's defense system).

-• Undifferentiated axial spondyloarthritis without radiographic evidence of ankylosing spondylitis,
+• axial spondyloarthritis without radiographic evidence of ankylosing spondylitis,

 • Crohn's disease,

-The active ingredient of Hyrimoz, adalimumab, is a monoclonal antibody.
-Monoclonal antibodies are proteins that target a specific site in the body.
+The active substance in Hyrimoz, adalimumab, is a monoclonal antibody.
+Monoclonal antibodies are proteins that target a specific target in the body.

-The target of adalimumab is another protein called tumor necrosis factor-alpha (TNFα), which is found in high concentrations in the aforementioned inflammatory diseases.
+The target of adalimumab is another protein called tumor necrosis factor (TNFα), which is found in high concentrations in the inflammatory diseases described above.
 By binding to TNFα, Hyrimoz blocks its action and reduces inflammation in these diseases.

 Rheumatoid Arthritis